Estimated reading time: 24 minutes

 You may experience an Acute Mountain Sickness (AMS) as the amount of Oxygen will get lower and lower as you ascend to higher altitude.
 In addition, the Manaslu Circuit trek is a trek to a restricted region.
 Therefore, you must book the trek through a registered trekking agency in Nepal.

 And importantly, you need an MRAP (Manaslu Restricted Area Permit), MCAP (Manaslu Conservation Area Permit) and ACAP (Annapurna Conservation Area Permit) to trek in the region.

 This Gokyo Trek is an amazing adventure toward the Himalayas, a perfect alternative trek to the traditional Everest Base Camp Trek.
 It offers magnificent views of Himalayan peaks along with different lakes and glaciers.

-Some trekkers choose the trek route to Gokyo lake and Gokyo Ri in addition to the Everest Base camp Trek.
+Some trekkers choose the trek route to Gokyo Lakes and Gokyo Ri in addition to the Everest Base Camp Trek.
 This trek rewards you with awe-inspiring views of Himalayan peaks, including those above 8,000 metres- Mount Everest, Lhotse, Cho Oyu and Makalu.
-Moreover, you will enjoy the beauty of this hidden valley with the lush green forests of rhododendrons, Magnolia, Oaks, Firs, etc. Also, you will witness the largest glacier in Nepal, the Ngozumpa glacier, with beautiful villages, locals, and rich culture and tradition.
+Moreover, you will enjoy the beauty of this hidden valley with the lush green forests of rhododendrons, Magnolia, Oaks, Firs, etc. Also, you will witness the largest glacier in Nepal, the Ngozumpa Glacier, with beautiful villages, locals, and rich culture and tradition.

 Trekking Season for Gokyo Lake and Gokyo Ri